 Bagac is located on the western side of Bataan which is 151 kilometeres from Manila and 27.82 kilometers away from Balanga, the provincial capital.

-The town has a land area of 23,120 hectares representing 16.84% of the total Bataan area and covers 14 barangays.
+The town has the largest land area of 23,120 hectares representing 16.84% of the total Bataan area and covers 14 barangays.

 Bagac is accessible through both land and water transportation.
 Ferry boats going to and from Manila are available at the Orion port.